cdomingo0409/philadelphia-city-employee-earnings/README.md

 Most departments are primarily driven by base pay, but overtime pay plays a much larger role in public safety and operational departments like police and fire.
 Longevity and post separation pay are less common, but when present, they can noticeably increase QTD totals and should be considered separately from ongoing payroll costs.

-**📊 Key Business Question: What is driving compensation within each department?**

-QTD compensation was analyzed by breaking payroll into base pay, overtime, longevity, and post separation payments at the department level.
-This makes it easier to see not just how much each department costs, but what's actually driving those costs.
-Missing values were treated as zero so totals weren't understated.

-Key Insights:

-Most departments are primarily driven by base pay, but overtime plays a much larger role in public safety and operational departments such as polic and fire.
-Longevity and post separation pay are less common overall, but when present, they can noticeably increase QTD totals and should be considered separately from ongoing payroll costs.